sourcemeta/learnjsonschema.com/content/2020-12/core/vocabulary.markdown

 }
 {{</schema>}}

+{{<learning-more>}}
- * The `$dynamicAnchor: meta` declaration is set by convention to `meta` on the official meta-schemas.
+The `$dynamicAnchor: meta` declaration is set by convention to `meta` on the official meta-schemas.
 This setting serves as a mechanism to enable meta-schema extensibility.
 By declaring `$dynamicAnchor: meta` here, JSON Schema is configured to validate every subschema of the instance schema against the meta-schema, extending validation beyond just the top level.
+{{</learning-more>}}

 {{<schema `Meta-schema with the above vocabulary as required`>}}
 {